 Exploring Treatment Options

-There are several ways to manage and treat knee arthritis.
-Lifestyle changes, such as weight loss and exercise, can significantly alleviate symptoms.
-Physical therapy can help strengthen the muscles around the knee, providing better support to the joint.
-Medications, including anti-inflammatories and pain relievers, can reduce discomfort.
-In more severe cases, surgical options like knee replacement may be considered.
+There are several ways you can manage and treat knee arthritis.
+Lifestyle changes, like weight loss and regular exercise, can significantly help relieve symptoms.
+Participating in physical therapy strengthens the muscles around your knee, providing better support for the joint.
+Medications, including anti-inflammatories and pain relievers, can also be effective in reducing discomfort.
+In more severe cases, surgical options such as knee replacement may be considered.

 For Patellar Tendonitis